yigiterdev/react-jwt/README.md

 # React JWT

-This project provides basic auth system with axios and json web token.
+This project provides basic auth client with axios and json web token.
 You can try with [live demo](https://react-jwt-yigiterdev.vercel.app/login).

 ## Development